VideojogosLusofona/fdg_2023_website/docs/author-information.md

 ## Submission Guidelines

 Papers should have a maximum of 10 pages, excluding references, reporting new research.
-Papers need to be anonymized and submitted in the ACM SIGCONF version of the [ACM Master Template] within their respective track using EasyChair.
+Papers need to be anonymized and submitted in the ACM SIGCONF version of the [ACM Primary Template] within their respective track using EasyChair.

 Accepted papers will be included in the proceedings under the respective track submitted.
 When submitting, authors are requested to select the track that fits more closely to their submitted work.